Bruce Weber: The Homoerotic Ideal and Its Reckoning

 The Fine Art Practice

-Separate from the commercial work — though never entirely separate; the line in Weber's career is deliberately blurred — is a body of fine art photography that has been exhibited in galleries and published in a series of books: O Rio de Janeiro (1986), Gentle Giants (1994), Bear Pond (1990), Let's Get Lost (1988, accompanying his film of the same name about the jazz musician Chet Baker).
+Separate from the commercial work — though never entirely separate; the line in Weber's career was deliberately blurred — is a body of fine art photography exhibited in galleries and published in a series of books: Bear Pond (1990), Gentle Giants (1994), O Rio de Janeiro (1986), Let's Get Lost (1988, accompanying his film of the same name about the jazz musician Chet Baker).

 Bear Pond is perhaps the finest distillation of the Weber aesthetic: a group of young men at a lake in the Adirondacks, photographed over several days, completely natural, completely beautiful, completely relaxed.
 The images have the quality of a memory of a summer that was better than summers are.
 They have been out of print for years and are sought after accordingly.